programminghistorian/ph-submissions/en/drafts/originals/communicating-diversity-in-3D-and-VR.md

 Save and reload, you should see the jars starting above the map and if you reload, they will be in different random positions.

-{% include figure.html filename="en-or-communicating-diversity-in-3D-and-VR-08.png" alt="Visual description of figure image" caption="Figure 8.
-Caption text to display" %}
+{% include figure.html filename="en-or-communicating-diversity-in-3D-and-VR-08.png" alt="Six jars float at random positions above a map of Papua." caption="Figure 8.
+Webpage with the jars at random start positions above the map." %}

 ## Check for Successful Matches